randomnote1/SCOM/README.md

 # SCOM

-Various scripts and code I've found useful when working with SCOM
+Various scripts and code I've found useful when working with SCOM.

+## Documentation

+Documentation is located on [https://randomnote1.github.io](https://randomnote1.github.io).